SysKitTeam/docs-point/reporting/inventory-reports.md

   * Anonymously Shared Sites
   * Hub Sites

-Clicking on any of those categories will filter the report based on the selected.
+Clicking any of those categories will filter the report based on the selected.

 At the top, above the report, there are 4 tiles that can be used to filter the report based on the type of resources.
-The following options are available and can be selected by clicking on them:
+The following options are available and can be selected by clicking them:
   * Microsoft Teams
   * Microsoft 365 Groups
   * Sites